Parikshit: Family

-History
+Legends

-Parikshit is believed to be a reincarnation of Satya Yuga, the personified first yuga in Hindu mythology.
+Parikshit is believed to be a reincarnation of Satya Yuga, the personified first yuga in Hindu scriptures.
 The Bhagavata Purana (1.8.9) states that the son of Drona, Ashwatthama had prepared a Brahmastra (a powerful weapon summoned to Brahma) to kill the Pandavas heir (King Parikshit), while he was in his mother's (Uttarā) womb, as a revenge against the Pandavas for killing his relatives and friends (in particular his father Drona and friend Duryodhan) in the Kurukshetra war.
 Uttarā was terrified by the powerful rays of the weapon and worried about her child.
 Her mother-in-law Subhadra prayed to Krishna, who was also her brother, for help to save their heir.
 Krishna pacified her and protected the child in the womb from the deadly weapon and thus saved his life.
 Parikshit was thus born to Uttara.
 He was named Vişņurāta, because Lord Vishnu had given him to the Pandavas when their race was about to become extinct.
 Later he was crowned heir to the Pandavas at Hastinapura.

 After his coronation, he performed three sacrifices.
 While performing the sacrifices he traveled throughout the country.
 Once he saw a man beating a one-legged bull with a rod, and kicking a cow.
 He became angry at this sight and arrested the man.
 Parikshit was about to kill him when the man revealed his true identity as Kali.
 Kali begged forgiveness from Parikshit, who forgave him but ordered him to leave the kingdom.
 Kali obeyed this order and left Parikshit's kingdom.
 Satisfied, the cow revealed herself as the Prithvi, who was grief-stricken for Krishna had returned to his abode (Vaikuntha) and had left earth.
 The bull was Dharma whose other three legs were mutilated and he now only stood one leg in the Kali Yuga.